TheRoboticsClub/gsoc2022-Apoorv_Garg/docs/_posts/2022-06-03-community-bonding-period-week-2.md

 sidebar:
   nav: "docs"
 ---
-Today I had my first videoconference with my mentors, during which they welcomed me to the community, outlined the plans for weekly meetings, and provided me with additional information on the project.
+I had my first videoconference with my mentors, during which they welcomed me to the community, outlined the plans for weekly meetings, and provided me with additional information on the project.